 Kodak comes to mind, the “experts” in film technology.
 They didn’t see the digital age coming until their horse and carriage was finally banned from the roads.
 It was a company run by “experts”.

 Kodak seemed dead in the water for some time.
 However, all of a sudden their fortunes turned around recently with their announcement that they’ve entered the field of cryptocurrencies.
 What would Kodak know about that subject that is to their advantage?
 Absolutely nothing.
 Which is why I put a small speculative investment in them.

 Lateral thinking advice for the entrepreneurial spirit . . .

-When you find that special something that you’re incredibly passionate about, leap forward without fear or hesitation.
+When you find that special something that you’re passionate about, leap without hesitation.
 Trust in your own instincts, ignore and defy the experts.
-Strike boldly with absolute faith.
-Gather talent and the experts under you, but it’s you who must determine your business strategy and steer your course, never the experts.
+Gather talent and the experts under you, but it’s you who must steer your course, never the experts.

 Never be afraid to tackle something you know little or nothing about.
 Often, your lack of knowledge or expertise is an advantage, not a disadvantage.
 Don’t take “expert” opinion as necessarily the best advice.
 It is only “currently” the best advice.

 When dealing with others, whether they be people that work for you, work near you, or simply someone you interact with . . . a lack of “expertise” is often an advantage that will result in innovation and fresh creative thinking.